john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

     Local Pub
     A dank, drafty old drinking hole lit by flickering oil-burning lanterns.
 Smoke collects in greasy pools among the rafters, and shadows crowd thick around.
 The bar runs the length of the room to your right, while to the south a low doorway opens onto the street.
-    Mill workers and fisherman occupy a few of the tables, drinking beer or puffy grimly at long-stemmed pipes.
+    Mill workers and fishermen occupy a few of the tables, drinking beer or puffing grimly at long-stemmed pipes.
 Each is wrapped in his solitude, soaking up the general miasma of dreary fatalism.
     The lantern sitting on the table nearest you sputters fitfully, throwing distorted shadows across the wall.

     > say "Help!
-I'm being chased!" to the fisherman No one answers you, or even looks your way.
+I'm being chased!" to a fisherman
+    No one answers you, or even looks your way.

 [Anchorhead](https://en.wikipedia.org/wiki/Anchorhead) is based on the works of HP Lovecraft, especially the stories involving Cthulu.
 You are a young woman who just moved to a small, coastal town with your husband.
 But things start out strange and get stranger.
 The story is well-written and haunting with the a lot of great atmospheric detail.
 To move the story forward you have to solve puzzles, but you can also explore the big, open world and no one will stop you.
 The puzzles themselves are really natural and flow well with the story of the game.
 I went into the game hoping for quiet dread, and I got it.